Jixster07/PrimeSieve/README.md

 The sieving halts once reaching sqrt(n) because if a number less than or equal to sqrt(n) has been sieved up, it is guaranteed to be sieved greater than sqrt(n).

 ### Optimization: Sieve Table
 The Java BitSet structure was used to store whether an index was a prime hit.
 It was chosen because despite slightly slower lookup times, it only takes n/8 bytes of memory.
 Additionally, because no even number is prime, the table only needs n/2 bits.
-In total, the sieve table needs roughly 6.25 MB.
 This is a major space improvement considering the immensity of n.
+In total, the sieve table needs roughly 6.25 MB

 ### Possible improvements
-There are situations where a thread is waiting idle during a sieve because its block has no primes within the range.
-There may be some way to occupy this thread during this time to prevent idleness.
-Such a time improvement would be minimal because this situation only arises for large prime numbers that are fast to sieve.
+There are situations where a thread is waiting idle during a sieve because its block has no primes within the range, or when it finishes its computation faster than others.
+There may be some way to occupy these threads during this time to prevent idleness.
+Beginning the sieve of the next prime is a reasonable option, but finding the next prime to sieve depends on the completion of the sieve, so there is no apparent way to occupy the waiting threads.
+Such a time improvement would be minimal anyway because if a prime number is large enough to avoid falling within a block, there is at most one of each multiple of the prime within every block.
+And if a thread finishes its computations faster, it only has to wait a small amount of time becasuse the workloads are balanced close to evenly on average.

 ### Tests